Cape Conran Coastal Park Roofed Accommodation

 The Black Summer bushfires of 2019-20 destroyed three cabins and all five wilderness retreats at Cape Conran Coastal Park.
 Parks Victoria is replacing and upgrading the lost accommodation to create enhanced accommodation options for visitors of diverse backgrounds and abilities at the park.
 Our aim is to help connect parks and people and to enhance visitors’ experiences of this gem on the Victorian coast.
 This project will deliver 10 new cabins with improved accessibility to enhance and diversify the visitor accommodation offerings at Cape Conran Coastal Park.

 As part of the planning for this project, Parks Victoria undertook consultation sessions with visitors and the local community.
 Their feedback was incorporated into the final designs of the accommodation.
 The new accommodation will use sustainable, bushfire-compliant materials.
 They will be heated with environmentally friendly pellet heaters, keeping visitors comfortable throughout the year.
 The cabin designs are in keeping with the surroundings and they make the most of the coastal environment.
-The access and internal roads of the precinct will be changed to improve traffic flow and enhance accessibility to the cabins and old wilderness retreats area.
+The access and internal roads of the precinct will be changed to improve traffic flow and enhance accessibility to the accommodation.

 A new office and activity centre will also be constructed onsite and will replace the old office and activity centre that were also lost to fire.
-The design of the activity centre is still underway.
 Learn more about these bushfire recovery works at Cape Conran Coastal Park here.

 Project benefits